Its-Alex/firefox-extension-searxng/README.md

-# Searx-stream firefox extension
+# Searxng firefox extension

-This repository is an extension to define [searx.stream](https://searx.stream/) as default search engine.
+This repository is an extension to define [search.rhscz.eu](https://search.rhscz.eu/) as default search engine.

 This is a search engine based on [searxng](https://github.com/searxng/searxng),